internaloha/documentation/docs/developers/checklists/design-checklist.md

 In the event that a file is not in use or under active development (for example, a scraper that has been abandoned), move it to the internaloha/archive directory.
 That way the code is still accessable in case we want to look at it later, but not in the active code base which is confusing.

+### Design-08: Modularize long code sections

+Avoid loops with bodies that are many (i.e. 100*) lines long.
+Avoid functions with bodies that are many (i.e. 100+) lines long.
+Avoid try-catch blocks with bodies that are many (i.e. 100+) lines long.

+In these cases, try to extract functions that accomplish focused tasks and call a sequence of them instead.
+That should make the code easier to read.